GridGain-Demos/ignite-azure-function-tutorial/README.md

 # Serverless Computing With Apache Ignite and Azure Functions

-This demo is a sample project you need to use for this step-by-step tutorial: https://www.gridgain.com/docs/tutorials/serverless/azure_functions_tutorial
+This demo is a sample project you need to use for the following step-by-step tutorial: https://www.gridgain.com/docs/tutorials/serverless/azure_functions_tutorial

 The tutorial shows how to develop a serverless Azure Function that uses Apache Ignite in-memory computing platform as a